jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (i) the contract does not provide for the delivery of a commodity; or (ii) the contract provides for the delivery of a commodity and the supply of the commodity is an exempt supply; or (iii) the contract provides for the delivery of money:
-  (kaa) the provision of a financial option:
+  (kaa) the provision or transfer of ownership of a financial option:
-  (ka) the payment or collection of any amount of interest, principal, dividend, or other amount whatever in respect of any debt security, equity security, participatory security, credit contract, contract of life insurance, retirement scheme, or futures contract:
+  (ka) the payment or collection of any amount of interest, principal, dividend, or other amount whatever in respect of any debt security, equity security, participatory security, credit contract, contract of life insurance, retirement scheme, financial option, or futures contract:
   (l) agreeing to do, or arranging, any of the activities specified in paragraphs (a) to (ka), other than advising thereon:
   (m) the investment in an entity, if—
     (i) the investment is in an equity security equal to or greater than 10% of all equity securities issued by the entity or in a participatory security equal to or greater than 10% of all participatory securities issued by the entity; and